Tulip-Dev/tulip/doc/developer/plugin_development.rst

 Plug-ins development
 ********************

 Tulip has been built to be easily extensible.
 Therefore a mechanism of plug-ins has been set up.
-It enables to directly add new functionalities into the Tulip kernel.
+It enables to directly add new features into the Tulip kernel.
 One must keeps in mind that a plug-in have access to all the parts of Tulip.
 Thus, plug-ins have to be written very carefully to prevent memory leak, errors and "core dump".

 To enable the use of plug-ins, a program must call the initialization functions of the plug-ins.
 This function loads dynamically all the plug-ins and register them into a factory that will enable to direct access to it.